pytorch-fdn/accelerator-integration-wg/README.md

-# PyTorch Out-of-tree Accelerator TestInfra
+# PyTorch Accelerator Integration

-Welcome!
-This repository is designed to facilitate the integration testing of different accelerators with PyTorch.
-Our primary focus is to ensure seamless integration and compatibility across various devices by running comprehensive GitHub workflows.
+This repository is dedicated to improving and streamlining the integration of diverse AI hardware accelerators with PyTorch.
+It supports the efforts of the Accelerator Integration Working Group to reduce integration complexity, enhance the integration mechanism, and establish reliable CI infrastructure for out-of-tree accelerators.
+The goal is to build a scalable and inclusive PyTorch hardware ecosystem.

+## Accelerator Integration Tests

+This repository contains workflows and scripts that automate the testing process for integrating different hardware devices with PyTorch.
+The tests aim to validate that PyTorch's device-specific functionalities are working correctly and efficiently across different platforms.

+### Key Features

+- **Automated Integration Tests**: Run tests automatically for different devices using GitHub Actions.
+- **Reusable Workflows**: Leverage modular and reusable workflows to streamline the testing process.

-## Accelerator Integration Test Results
+### Integration Test Results

 <details>